 His moment of stillness signified his irritation.
-'That was unworthy of you, Charlotte,' he said.
-'Dr Yates agreed to see you as a personal favour to me but he would no more discuss one of his patients with a third party than would I. Since I've been footing the bill for his services, he thought I ought to be aware that your last session was six weeks ago and you have failed to make any further appointments.
-Would you care to tell me why?'
+“That was unworthy of you, Charlotte,” he said.
+“Dr Yates agreed to see you as a personal favour to me and he would no more discuss one of his patients with a third party than would I. But, since I’ve been footing the bill for his services, he thought I ought to be aware that your last session was six weeks ago and you have failed to make any further appointments.
+Would you care to tell me why?”

 My hands gave a quick convulsive clench.
 I set the glass down before I was tempted to throw it at him.

-He moved back to the other side of the desk, leaning forwards and resting his fists on the polished surface, staring at my face.
-'Necessary in whose opinion?
+He moved to the other side of the desk, leaning forwards and resting his fists on the polished surface, staring at my face.
+“Necessary in whose opinion?
 Yours?
-Meyer's?'
+Meyer’s?”

 He made a gesture of impatience with one hand.
-'How can I, when you persist in connecting yourself to the man?
-He's dangerous and he's leading you down a very dark path.
-What happens when your judgement fails you and you take a life when it isn't necessary, hm?
-What happens then?'
+“How can I, when you persist in connecting yourself to the man?
+He’s dangerous and he’s leading you down a very dark path.
+What happens when your judgement fails you and you take a life when it isn’t necessary, hmm?
+What happens then?”

 Into the silence that followed his outburst, there came a quiet tapping at the door and my mother stuck her head into the room.